 Though brown is also on trend for the fall and winter months, how about trying its caramel-y, amber cousin instead?
 A neutral color that is more modern than the traditional brown and more stylish than, let’s say, khaki, a cognac suit will impress your coworkers without attracting any wayward looks from the boss.
 Cognac is a perfect suit color for those looking to add a unique element to their ensemble without being overstated.

 Deep, deep purple on a suit will be sure to give you an edge to stand out.
 Like oxblood, plum is a bold color choice, so wear it with pride, and you’ll be sure to look like a true connoisseur of style.

 Accessorizing Your Winter Suit

-Like we said before, just because it’s winter does not mean you have to forget about style.
+Just because it’s winter does not mean you can’t have fun with your style.
 Since your suit colors in the winter will tend to be on the darker side, choose accessories that either complement (dark hues) or contrast (bright, patterned) your suit for a big impact.
 Feel free to play up textures and patterns to add dimension to your look.
-Knit ties are a great seasonal accessory for winter, and generally look great with everything.
+Knit ties are a great seasonal accessory for winter and generally look great with everything.
 Scarves are a winter essential that also adds style and will keep you warm on your way to and from the office.
 Finally, try adding some floral to your ensemble.
 Dark florals are definitely happening for winter, and you can achieve this trend with a floral tie, simple dark floral button up, or even a floral pocket square.
 Remember, you don’t have to stick to dark, subdued hues just because it’s winter.
 Add a level of style and dimension to your winter look through your accessories, and remember to have fun with it.